 - No long term studies

 Some claim that retinoids are one of the most studied ingredients in cosmetics, and that is the key word here: ‘cosmetics’.
 Most of these studies are funded by the cosmetics industry to identify the cosmetic outcome of retinoids.
 However, the number of studies on the ‘health’ effect of retinoids is quite small in comparison, and our understanding of the mechanisms of how exactly retinoids affect our skin is actually very limited.
-Even the pharmaceutical Retin-A brand lists on their label that “long term studies to determine the carcinogenic potential of tretinoin have not been performed”.

 - Sensitivity to UV risk of skin cancer